-- 3.5.
-Habitat use - 3.5.1.
-From June to August 2023, only one grid in North Lantau waters recorded dolphin occurrence during on-effort search, which was located at the western territorial border between Lung Kwu Chau and Sha Chau in very low density (Figures 3a and 3b). - 3.5.2.
-Notably, all grids near HKLR03/HKBCF reclamation sites as well as HKLR09/TMCLKL bridge alignments did not record any presence of dolphins at all during on-effort search in the present quarterly period (Figures 3a and 3b). - 3.5.3.
+3.5.
+Habitat use

+- 3.5.1.
+From September to November 2024, only one grid in North Lantau waters recorded dolphin occurrence during on-effort search, which was located to the southwest of the airport platform in very low density as only one dolphin was sighted in that grid (Figures 3a and 3b). - 3.5.2.
+Notably, all grids near HKLR03/HKBCF reclamation sites as well as TMCLKL bridge alignments did not record any presence of dolphins at all during on-effort search in the present quarterly period (Figures 3a and 3b). - 3.5.3.
 It should be emphasized that the amount of survey effort collected in each grid during the three-month period was fairly low (6-12 units of survey effort for most grids), and therefore the habitat use pattern derived from the three-month dataset should be treated with caution.
 A more complete picture of dolphin habitat use pattern should be examined when more survey effort for each grid is collected throughout the impact phase monitoring programme. - 3.5.4.
 When compared with the habitat use patterns during the baseline period, dolphin usage in NEL and NWL has drastically diminished in both areas during the present impact monitoring period (Figure 4).
 During the baseline period, many grids between Siu Mo To and Shum Shui Kok in NEL recorded moderately high to high dolphin densities, which was in stark contrast to the complete absence of dolphins there during the present impact phase period. - 3.5.5.
 The density patterns were also drastically different in NWL between the baseline and impact phase monitoring periods, with high dolphin usage recorded throughout the area during the baseline period, especially around Sha Chau, near Black Point, to the west of the airport, as well as between Pillar Point and airport platform.
-In contrast, only one grid with very low dolphin density was located at the western territorial border during the present impact phase period (Figure 4). - 3.6.
-Mother-calf pairs - 3.6.1.
-During the present quarterly period, no young calf was sighted with the lone dolphin. - 3.7.
-Activities and associations with fishing boats - 3.7.1.
-During the present quarterly period, the lone dolphin sighted was not engaged in any activities.
+In contrast, only one grid with a single dolphin recorded its density was located at the southwest corner of the survey area during the present impact phase period (Figure 4).

+3.6.
+Mother-calf pairs

+3.6.1.
+During the present quarterly period, no young calf was sighted with the lone dolphin.

+3.7.
+Activities and associations with fishing boats

+3.7.1.
+During the present quarterly period, the single dolphin sighted was not engaged in any activities.
 Furthermore, it was not found to be associated with any operating fishing vessel during the present impact phase period.

 - 3.8.
 Summary of photo-identification works - 3.8.1.
-From June to August 2023, only 120 digital photographs were taken during the impact phase monitoring surveys for the photo-identification work. - 3.8.2.
-From the lone dolphin sighting, one individual (NL261) was identified (see summary table in Annex III and photograph of the identified individual in Annex IV). - 3.9.
-Individual range use - 3.9.1.
-Ranging pattern of the lone individual (NL261) identified during the three-month study period was determined by fixed kernel method, and is shown in Annex V. Notably, this individual dolphin sighted in the present quarter mostly utilized North Lantau waters as in the past, but has been frequently sighted in West Lantau waters in recent years.
-It is also one of the few remaining individuals that would rarely occur in North Lantau waters in the past several years.
+From September to November 2024, only 85 digital photographs were taken during the impact phase monitoring surveys for the photo-identification work. - 3.8.2.
+During the lone sighting, one individual dolphin (WL243) was identified (see summary table in Annex III and photograph of the identified individuals in Annex IV).

+3.9.
+Individual range use

+3.9.1.
+Ranging patterns of the lone individual identified during the three-month study period was determined by fixed kernel method, and is shown in Annex V. Notably, WL243 mainly utilized West Lantau waters in the past, and seldom ventured into North Lantau waters.
+In fact, when it was previously re-sighted in North Lantau waters, such re-sightings always occurred near the southwestern end of the NWL survey area adjacent to the WL survey area.